 From past earthquake experiences, it can be stated that the buildings with simple configurations and symmetrical are more resistant to earthquake shaking.
-Good details and construction quality are of secondary value if a building has an odd shape that is not properly considered in the design.
-Although a building with an irregular configuration may be designed to meet all code requirements, irregular buildings generally do not perform as well as regular buildings in an earthquake.
-Typical building configuration deficiencies include an irregular geometry, a weakness in a given story, a concentration of mass, or a discontinuity in the lateral force resisting system.
+Good detailing and construction quality are of secondary value if a building has an odd shape that is not properly considered in the design.
+Although a building with an irregular configuration may be designed to meet all code requirements, buildings of irregular shape generally do not perform as well as regular-shaped buildings in an earthquake.
+Typical building configuration deficiencies include an irregular geometry, a weakness in a given storey, a concentration of mass, or a discontinuity in the lateral force resisting system.